ljxlilysss/SCDAA-Assignment/README.md

 python exercise_4_1_pia_dgm.py
 ```

-Generated outputs will be saved automatically in its corrosponding `experimenti` directory.
+Generated outputs will be saved automatically in its corrosponding `experiment'i'` directory.

 ### Exercise 1.1 — Riccati ODE Solver